hhornburg/GeocachingTourPlanner/README.md

 * Rate Geocaches based on your own rating profiles
 * Display the rated Geocaches with colourcode on the map

+## Quick start guide
+* Download a release, unzip it to any new folder
+* To have something to work on in the beginning, add the files from the SampleDB folder to your folder
+* Start the .exe file

 More info in the [wiki](https://github.com/pingurus/GeocachingTourPlanner/wiki)